Animedia

 Animedia (アニメディア, Animedia) is a Japanese monthly anime magazine by IID.
 First published on June 9, 1981.

 Overview

 Animedia was first published on June 9, 1981 by Gakken Holdings (currently IID).
 The magazine provides news and information on the anime industry, including cast and staff listings, broadcast schedules, and exclusive features and interviews.
-Along with "Animage" and "Newtype", it is one of the top three anime magazines and one of the top 10 selling anime magazines in Japan.
+Along with Animage and Newtype, it is one of the top three anime magazines and one of the top 10 best-selling anime magazines in Japan.

 Acquisition

 IID, the media company that runs the Anime!
 Anime! and Anime!
 Anime!
 Biz news websites, has announced its acquisition of Animedia and its sister magazine Seiyū Animedia from Gakken Plus publisher.
 IID also acquired the other irregularly published "mooks" (magazine books) and the Chō!
 Animedia website from Gakken Plus.